Municipal disinvestment: Benign neglect

-Benign neglect is a policy proposed in 1969 by Daniel Patrick Moynihan, who was at the time on President Richard Nixon's staff as an urban affairs adviser.
-While serving in this capacity, he sent the President a memo that suggested, "The time may have come when the issue of race could benefit from a period of 'benign neglect.'
+Benign neglect is a policy proposed in 1969 by Daniel Patrick Moynihan, who was then on President Richard Nixon's staff as an urban affairs adviser.
+While serving in this capacity, he sent Nixon a memo that suggested, "The time may have come when the issue of race could benefit from a period of 'benign neglect.'
 The subject has been too much talked about.
 The forum has been too much taken over to hysterics, paranoids, and boodlers on all sides.
 We need a period in which Negro progress continues and racial rhetoric fades."
 The policy was designed to ease tensions after the Civil Rights Movement of the late 1960s.
 Moynihan was particularly troubled by the speeches of Vice-President Spiro Agnew.
-However, the policy was widely seen as an abandonment of urban neighborhoods, particularly ones with a majority black population, as Moynihan's statements and writings appeared to encourage, for instance, fire departments engaging in triage to avoid a supposedly futile war against arson.
+However, the policy was widely seen as the municipal disinvestment to abandon urban neighborhoods, particularly ones with a majority-black population, as Moynihan's statements and writings appeared to encourage, for instance, fire departments engaging in triage to avoid a supposedly-futile war against arson.